 The very first thing every family needs to do, regardless of their financial standing, is to create a household budget.
 Planning out an effective budget can help a family create a financial plan of action that will help them save money and pay down debts.

-A quality budget may take time to figure out for some families, especially if they family has never tracked their expenses previously.
-In order to create an effective budget, one that helps the family save money and pay down debts, a family will first need to know where and when they are spending their money.
+A quality budget may take time to figure out for some families, especially if the family has never tracked their expenses before.
+In order to create an effective budget, a family will first need to know where and when they are spending their money.

 Where Does Your Family Spend Money?

 Once the immediate threat of overspending on a credit card has been eliminated a family can take additional steps to get out of debt.
-One great way of fighting debt is by listing out all of the debts a family owes and prioritizing them according to which debts should be paid off first.
+One great way of fighting debt is to list all the debts a family owes and prioritize them according to which debts should be paid off first.